Tim Collins (baseball): Colorado Rockies

 On February 5, 2020, Collins signed a minor league deal with the Colorado Rockies.
 On July 27, Collins announced he was opting out of the season due to the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.

+Coaching career

+On February 5, 2024, the Philadelphia Phillies hired Collins to serve as the pitching coach for their Single-A affiliate, the Clearwater Threshers.
+On February 7, 2025, Collins was named a pitching coach for Philadelphia's High-A affiliate, the Jersey Shore BlueClaws.

 Pitching style

 Despite his small size, Collins garners good speed on his four-seam fastball (averaging 93–94 mph, tops out at 97 mph).
 He also features two effective off-speed pitches, a curveball at 74–77 mph and a changeup at 83–85 mph.
 The curve is his most common pitch when ahead in the count, and is a frequent offering with 2 strikes.
 His changeup is typically used earlier in the count and is mostly thrown to right-handed hitters.
 All three pitches have above-average whiff rates (including 51% for the changeup), leading to a high strikeout rate.